makrai/notes/subramanian18-spine-sparse-embed-aaai.md

 * tasks
   * sentiment analysis
-    * This task tests the semantic properties of word embeddings.
-It is a
+    * This task tests the semantic properties of word embeddings
-    * sentence-level binary classification task on the
+    * sentence-level binary classification
     * Stanford Sentiment Treebank dataset (Socher+ 2013)
     * only the non-neutral labels
   * news classification each task: categorizing a document to two categories